kensho-technologies/graphql-compiler/docs/source/supported_databases/sql.rst

 Including manually defined :code:`Table` objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :code:`Table` objects in the :code:`SQLAlchemySchemaInfo` do not need to be reflected from the
+The :code:`Table` objects in the :code:`SQLSchemaInfo` do not need to be reflected from the
 database.
 They also can be manually specified as in `this link
 <https://docs.sqlalchemy.org/en/13/core/metadata.html#creating-and-dropping-database-tables>`__.
 However, if specifying :code:`Table` objects manually, please make sure to include a primary key
 for each table and to use only SQL types allowed for the dialect specified in the
-:code:`SQLAlchemySchemaInfo`.
+:code:`SQLSchemaInfo`.